xerxist/thunderbolt-net/README.md

 RESTART THE NODE

-GET THE MAC ADDRESSES

-When connected do "ip a" and get the mac address from each nodes thunderbolt0.
-Use those in the 70-thunderbolt0.link

 GET THE PCI PATH FOR EACH NODE - Use those in the 70-thunderbolt0.link
 ```
 udevadm info /sys/class/net/thunderbolt0 | grep ID_PATH